BELL COLT 'MAIN INFORMATION PAGE' (1951)

 Chassis Notes(most schematics can be clicked to download a full size version)

-Bell Colt chassis numbers hint at that particular variants year of introduction: 5B4=1954, 5B60=1960 etc - however chassis codes are generally not indicated anywhere on the radio except for some 5B4 and 5B5 models (details of the 5B5 are undocumented at this stage) where the code is stamped into the top left hand corner of the rear plate of the chassis as shown here.
+Bell Colt chassis numbers hint at that particular variants year of introduction: 5B4=1954, 5B60=1960 etc - however chassis codes are generally not indicated anywhere on the radio except for some 5B4 and 5B5 models (details of the 5B5 are undocumented at this stage) where the code is stamped into the top left hand corner of the rear plate of the chassis as shown below, and some early examples of the 5B67 model\, where the code is silk screened onto the model tag.

 Generally some detective work is required to figure out what model you're dealing with - check the number of valves, the types, the chassis layout (which is shown on some schematics) and other telltale signs.